sriranjan-tadimari/LedgerApplication/Instructions.md

 Refer to the [README.MD](https://github.com/sriranjan-tadimari/LedgerApplication/blob/main/README.md) for complete details on installing and configuring the application to run locally.

 1. Launch Spring Tool Suite and create a new Spring Starter Project.
-Point out to the students on selections available and they can choose  Web, MySQL and JDBC to create a Spring Boot application with REST and JDBC features.Once the project is generated open the POM.XML and point out the dependencies for Web, MySQL and JDBC added in the dependencies section.
+* Point out to the students on selections available and they can choose  Web, MySQL and JDBC to create a Spring Boot application with REST and JDBC features.
+* Once the project is generated open the POM.XML and point out the dependencies for Web, MySQL and JDBC added in the dependencies section.

 2. Open the file [LedgerTransactionController.java](https://github.com/sriranjan-tadimari/LedgerApplication/blob/main/src/main/java/com/twou/ledgerapp/controller/LedgerTransactionController.java).
 Since the controller class is the user facing component ,ask the students to recognize the various RESTful method implementations.
 Also explain the concept of Rest URI's and how they map to the methods.
 Go through each of the methods and explain how database operations are performed via a service layer abstraction(DAO).Explain how the service layer component(DAO) is injected into the Controller via AutoWiring.For a pleasent REST API user experience, point out that the implemented methods handle exceptions gracefully and user making a call to the REST API would not be seeing any sort of Exceptions.